 - Georgian Court offers 10 master’s programs and many postbaccaulareate and post-master’s certification and certificate programs.
 See our full listing of graduate programs.

 - All graduate programs and certificates are offered at Georgian Court’s historic Lakewood campus.

 - Georgian Court University graduate programs are delivered through accelerated day and traditional evening classes, as well as through online, Web-based, and/ or hybrid classes.
 We also offer an accelerated 52-week, Saturdays-only M.B.A.

-- The M.A. in Holistic Health Studies and the GCU Certificate in Holistic Health are also available 100% online.
+- The M.A. in Integrative Health and the GCU Certificate in Integrative Health are also available 100% online.

 - Most graduate programs at GCU do not require a standardized test.

 - For the M.A. in Administration and Leadership and M.A. in Education programs, those who are not certified teachers will need to provide the NTE/Praxis II, Miller Analogies Test (MAT), or GRE.

 - The M.A. in Clinical Mental Health Counseling program accepts the MAT or GRE-General.